wakingrufus/khtmx/docs/dsl.md

 KHTMX DSL is a multi-platform Kotlin DSL which extends the kotlinx HTML DSL to support HTMX.
 It currently supports Kotlin/JVM and Kotlin/JS, but more targets are planned.

+## Getting Started
-For example, in Kotlin/JVM, it provides extensions which can be used seamlesslyy within the HTML DSL:
+The DSL library provides extensions which can be used seamlessly within the HTML DSL.
+For example, in Kotlin/JVM:
 ```kotlin
 createHTMLDocument().html {
     head {